7:315 Restriction on School Publications; High Schools

 Student media adviser means an individual employed, appointed, or designated by the District to supervise or provide instruction relating to school-sponsored media.

-School-sponsored publications, productions, and websites are governed by the Speech Rights of Student Journalists Act and the School Board policies.
-Student journalists may not use school-sponsored media that:
+School-sponsored publications, productions, and websites are governed by the Speech Rights of Student Journalists Act and School Board policies, and student journalists are responsible for determining the news, opinion, feature, and advertising content of those publications, productions and website .

 - Is libelous, slanderous, or obscene;